-Casa Latina believes that if we want to solve the problems caused by having a underclass of people working in the shadows, we need to legalize everybody who is living here right now.
+Casa Latina believes that to solve the problems caused by having a underclass of people working in the shadows, we must provide documents for all immigrants living in the U.S. right now.
 Anything less would sow the seeds of another crisis.

-Twenty-seven years ago, the last time there was an immigration reform, only those that could prove that they had been living in the US for at least five years were eligible to legalize their status.
-Those that were left out formed the nucleus of new undocumented population, one that grew until it was four times the size of the 3 million undocumented residents that the original law aimed to fix.
+Twenty-seven years ago, the last time there was an immigration reform, only those that could prove they had been living in the US for at least five years were eligible to document their status.
+Those that were left out formed the nucleus of new undocumented population, one that grew until it was four times the size of the 3 million undocumented residents that the original law aimed to help.

 Let’s learn from our past mistakes and provide a path to citizenship and full labor and civil rights for all those that are living here now, including those that work in the informal sector such as day laborers and domestic workers.